 “That’s a big thing for trying to get new people into the store,"Uriegas-Reyes said.
 “So people would have come in, and they would have been like, ‘Oh, this is the stuff she had six months ago.’
 And it would have made my business stagnant."

-That grant puts her in the company of the lucky 709 businesses and 45 nonprofits that have been awarded a COVID-19 recovery grant by the city so far.
+That grant puts her in the company of the lucky 709 businesses and 45 nonprofits that have been tapped for a COVID-19 recovery grant by the city so far.
 A far greater number will not be getting any money as the demand far outpaces what the city has put aside.

 The $24.8 million worth of grants were passed as part of the city’s broader $190.9 million “Recovery and Resiliency Plan.”
 The grants, which were paid with federal Coronavirus Relief Funds, are aimed at businesses with 20 or fewer employees that can show losses because of the COVID-19 pandemic.